cashubtc/nuts/XX.md

 Alice, the sender, takes Charlie's public information - such as his public key and the mints and units and keysets that he trusts - and defines the _channel parameters_.
-There is a corresponding _channel id_, which is defined deterministically from those parameters and also from a _shared secret_ derived via Diffie Hellman.
+There is a corresponding _channel id_, which is defined deterministically from those parameters and also from a _channel secret_ derived via Diffie Hellman.

 Alice computes the _funding outputs_ , i.e. BlindedMessages, and then pays
 the mint (Bob) via a _swap_ or _mint_ to sign those outputs.